hedgehog20/program-infinity/README.md

 *How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?*

-To interpret user needs and implement them into a program, I prefer to get to know them by talking to them, observing how they interact with systems, and listening to their desires and frustrations.
+To interpret user needs and implement them into a program, I prefer to get to know the user by talking to them, observing how they interact with systems, and listening to their desires and frustrations.
 This gives me a clear idea of what they need and the obstacles they are facing.